Pekka Buttler, May 2020

 Why are oily blades bad?

-Oily blades are bad, as oil on the blades increases the friction of the aperture mechanism.
+In short, oily blades increase the friction of the aperture mechanism.
 As long as the issue is mild, it will only lead to a lame (sluggish) aperture, but it might progress to the point where the aperture becomes effectively stuck.

 Let’s have a little more detailed look.

-Since the advent of auto lenses (more than half a century ago), the idea has always been that the aperture is fully open to aid in focusing, and the aperture is closed down to whatever value the photographer has chosen, only a fraction of a second before the film (or today, sensor) will be exposed to the light passing through the lens.
+Since the advent of auto aperture lenses (more than half a century ago), the idea has always been that the aperture is fully open to aid in focusing and composing, and the aperture is closed down to whatever value the photographer has chosen, only a fraction of a second before the film (or today, sensor) will be exposed to the light passing through the lens.

-In practice, this means that even though you set your nifty fifty to f/8, the aperture physically is held at fully open by a tug of war: A spring in the lens, which wants to close down the aperture as far as it goes (basically, to the selected aperture value), and a lever in the camera’s end of the lens mount which keeps the lens open to aid in focusing and composition.
+In practice, this means that even though you set your nifty fifty to f/8, the aperture physically is held at fully open by a tug of war: A spring in the lens, that wants to close down the aperture as far as it goes (basically, to the selected aperture value), and a lever in the camera’s end of the lens mount which keeps the lens open to aid in focusing and composition.
 Of these, the camera is designed to be far stronger, thus negating the force of the spring inside the lens (n.B!
 With some camera mounts, the role is reversed, i.e. a spring is holding the aperture open, while the camera depresses a pin or lever to close down the aperture).
+You can read more on this difference in this JAPB article.

 Oily blades – no discernible effect on motion of aperture or exposure:

-This is not an issue which warrants an immediate intervention, but does indicate that something will have to be done sooner rather than later.
-Also, as lubricant on the blades is both very close to lens elements, and is furthermore in the light-path, the risk for lubricant evaporation and subsequent lens hazing should not be discounted.
+This is not an issue that warrants an immediate intervention, but does indicate that something will have to be done sooner rather than later.
+Also, as lubricant on the blades is both very close to lens elements, and is furthermore in the light-path, the risk for lubricant volatilisation and subsequent lens hazing should not be discounted.

 Oily blades – aperture sluggish but working